Pregnancy Massage in Oceanside, CA

 You're pregnant.
 You want a massage.
 You've got questions.
 And options.

-You can find prenatal massage in San Diego on the menu of almost every spa and massage center.
+You can find prenatal massage on the menu of almost every spa and massage center throughout North County — from Oceanside to Carlsbad, Vista and San Marcos.
 Are they all the same?
 Why are there so many rules about prenatal massage — are these restrictions legit?

 A few decades ago, massage schools taught therapists that massage was a "big no-no" for pregnancy.
 For no real reason.